kipcole9/money/README.md

 * `:exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
 The default is `:never`.
 An `atom` value is interpreted to mean that there should be no periodic retrieval.

 * `:api_module` identifies the module that does the retrieval of exchange rates.
 This is any module that implements the `Money.ExchangeRates` behaviour.
 The  default is `Money.ExchangeRates.OpenExchangeRates`.

+* `:exchange_rates_cache_module` defines the module that provides an exchange rates cache.
+Any module that implements the `Money.ExchangeRates.Cache` behaviour.
+Two alternative strategies are provided:

+  * `Money.ExchangeRates.Cache.Ets` which is also the default.
+  * `Money.ExchangeRates.Cache.Dets`

 * `:preload_historic_rates` defines a date or a date range that will be requested when the exchange rate service starts up.
 The date or date range should be specified as either a `Date.t` or a `Date.Range.t` or a tuple of `{Date.t, Date.t}` representing the `from` and `to` dates for the rates to be retrieved.
 The default is `nil` meaning no historic rates are preloaded.
 Some examples: